keesiemeijer/php-basics-tutorial/README.md

 	'sky'   => 'blue',
 );
 ```

-This is called an "Associative array".
-It's an array where each key has its own specific value.
+This is an array with array keys "grass" and "sky".
+If **all or one** array key is a string we call it an  "associative array".

 #### Adding Values to an Associative Array

-By adding a specific key (string) inside the square brackets you can add a new value to the array.
+By adding a specific array key (string) inside the square brackets you can add a new value to the array.

 ```php
 $colors = array(